Guerin-teed it was quite a week: I'm a big fan of the Drillers' masked fan

 At one point the Oklahoman’s Jacob Unruh asked him: “LeBron or Jordan?”

 “Wooo,” Cunningham answered with a big smile.
 “You put me on the spot with that one.
-I’m growing up in the LeBron era, so I have say ‘LeBron’ just out of respect.
+I’m growing up in the LeBron era, so I have to say ‘LeBron’ just out of respect.
 But I’m not going to argue with anybody that says ‘Michael Jordan’ at all.
 I can’t argue with that.
 I did watch the (“Last Dance”) documentary and it did wake me up on a lot of things.”

 And this made me laugh